How to Keep Mentally Sharp over 50

 - Reduce the risk of dementia.

-- Improve your mood and your mental health.
+- Improve your mood and mental health.

 Being active can also be hugely positive for those who have retired and are missing the social aspect of work, by keeping them in regular contact with people who share a common interest.

-The British Journal of Sports Medicine undertook a systematic review of 39 different studies which looked at the effect of exercises on cognitive function in the over 50s.
+The British Journal of Sports Medicine undertook a of 39 different studies which looked at the effect of exercises on cognitive function in the over 50s.
 It found that, no matter what their cognitive status was to begin with, it improved with regular exercise.
-The biggest benefits were found in those who exercised at a moderate level for 45-65 minutes at least three times a week.
+The biggest benefits were found in those who exercised at a moderate level for 45-65 minutes at least three times a week. systematic review

 - You can be fit at any age.
 Exercises to consider as you age include: